Force Plates and Pressure Measurement Systems: Complementary Technologies for Biomechanical Analysis

 Learn More About Our In-Shoe, Walkway, and Platform Systems

-Our eBook called Pressure Measurement in the Gait Lab: Why You Need It! outlines how pressure measurement data differs from force plate data and how this information complements one another in biomechanical analysis in a variety of settings.
+Our eBook called Take Gait Analysis to the Next Level with Pressure Mapping outlines how pressure measurement data differs from force plate data and how this information complements one another in biomechanical analysis in a variety of settings.

 While pressure measurement is an important tool in gait labs, it is also extremely beneficial in clinical, sports performance or research settings.
 Review practical examples from both clinical and research environments for a wide variety of applications: